contexttesting/zoroaster/README.md

 @babel/plugin-transform-modules-commonjs \
 ```

-However, the above set-up can be easily achieved with `alamode` which has much less dependencies than `Babel`.
+However, the above set-up can be easily achieved with _ÀLaMode_ which has much less dependencies than `Babel` and is faster.
 This option therefore should be used for cases when more advanced transforms need to be added.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/8.svg?sanitize=true" width="15"></a></p>